huuthangntk/claude-vision-mcp-server/README.md

 **Error Message:**
 ```
-Use the think tool to analyze:
+Use the claude_think tool to analyze:

 Error: "TypeError: Cannot read property 'map' of undefined"